ccastrojr/gympoint/README.md

 * To inicialize the project with your machine, just download and run 'yarn' or 'npm install' in the project path to linking all dependencies.

+* Use 'yarn dev' to run the project.

 # Functionalities
   * Admin
     - Create users and login to application (here I used a jwt to authentication)